daniel4191/daniel4191/README.md

-# Hi there I'm Daniel Choi.come from south korea
+# Hi there I'm Daniel Choi. come from south korea
 ### welcome to my github page👋